Participation from librarians, library staff, LIS students, and administrators from all types of academic libraries is encouraged.

--Full Presentation (a presentation made by one or more speakers on a specific topic to fill a 45-minute block of time, including Q&A) -Panel Discussion (A discussion about a specific topic amongst a selected group of panelists who share differing perspectives in front of an audience.
-This session should fill a 45-minute block of time, including Q&A) -Facilitated Discussion (A discussion about a specific topic where the audience contributes to the conversation while being guided by one or more facilitators.
-This session should fill a 45-minute block of time, including Q&A) -Mini-Presentation (a presentation made by one or more speakers on a specific topic to fill a 20-minute block of time, including Q&A)
+-Full Presentation (A presentation made by one or more speakers on a specific topic to fill a 40-minute block of time, including Q&A) -Panel Presentation (A presentation about a specific topic amongst a selected group of panelists who share differing perspectives in front of an audience.
+This session should fill a 40-minute block of time, including Q&A) -Moderated Group Discussions or Mini-Workshops (A discussion about a specific topic where the audience contributes to the conversation while being guided by one or more facilitators.
+This session should fill a 40-minute block of time, including Q&A) (Note: the committee is particularly interested in proposals that include interactive or active learning components). -Mini-Presentation (a presentation made by one or more speakers on a specific topic to fill a 20-minute block of time, including Q&A)

 Breakout session proposals are welcome in any topic related to academic libraries, including, but not limited to:

 Diversity, Equity and Inclusion

 Education and Curriculum

 Administration and Management

 Fine Arts and Humanities

 Instruction and Information Literacy

 Distance or Online Learning